 Measure: Desks With No Sides

-If your tray won’t mount between two vertical surfaces you’ll have the freedom of picking the width of keyboard tray you’d like.
-And while most purchased trays are between 21-25″ (50-65cm) you can best determine your width by laying out your keyboard and mouse on a flat surface.
+If your tray doesn’t mount between two vertical surfaces, you’ll have the freedom to pick the keyboard tray width you’d like.
+And while most purchased trays are between 21-25″ (50-65cm), you can best determine your width by laying out your keyboard and mouse on a flat surface.

-After a bit of playing around and finding the maximum space you’ll need for moving the mouse (without picking it up!) you’ll have the width down.
+After playing around and finding the maximum space you’ll need for moving the mouse (without picking it up!), you’ll have the width down.

 Measure: Desks With Sides / Drawers

-Well, almost all side mount drawer slides require a 1/2″ on each side for clearance.
-So if your opening is 24-1/2″ you’ll need to plan the finished width of your DIY keyboard tray at 23-1/2″.
+Almost all side mount drawer slides require a 1/2″ on each side for clearance.
+So if your opening is 24-1/2″, you’ll need to plan the finished width of your DIY keyboard tray at 23-1/2″.

 Determine keyboard tray Width and Depth

-At this point you should have your trays drawer slides selected.
-The depth of the keyboard tray should allow the full keyboard to be accessible when the slides are extended.
+At this point, you should have your tray drawer slides selected.
+The depth of the keyboard tray should allow the entire keyboard to be accessible when the drawer slides are extended.

-So what should you watch out for?
+So what do you think you should watch out for?
 A few things:

-- For partial extension slides you’ll want to make sure they extend enough for all areas of the keyboard to be accessed.
+1. For partial extension slides, you’ll want to ensure they extend enough for all areas of the keyboard to be accessed.

-- And with full extension slides deduct the depth the drawer slides be mounted behind the front of the desk from the slide length.
+2. And with full extension slides, deduct the depth of the drawer slides mounted behind the front of the desk from the slide length.

 Lastly, the minimum depth of the keyboard tray should then be the overall depth of the keyboard PLUS 3″ for a wrist rest.